OpenCMISS/examples/glossary.rst

    CellML variable ID
    CellML variable name
       In order to uniquely identify variables from CellML models using a text string, OpenCMISS-Iron methods use identifiers of the form: ``component_name/variable_name``.
 Where ``component_name`` is the value of the name attribute of the component in which the desired variable is located and the ``variable_name`` is the value of that variable's name attribute.
 Variables in the CellML model which are connected can be addressed by any of the relevant CellML variable ID's.

+   CellML models field
+      The field which associates CellML models within a given :term:`CellML environment` to finite element models in OpenCMISS.